FREQUENTLY ASKED QUESTIONS

 WILL I STILL SEE MY USUAL VET?

 Yes!
 You should call your registered vet for all other health-related issues, this includes any emergencies.

 It totally depends on the case.
 In some circumstances behavioural medication may be indicated to help improve your cat's welfare.
 This would be discussed in detail with you at the consultation and would only be persued if it was something you felt comfortable with.
 Any behavioural medication would be discussed with and prescribed by your usual veterinary surgeon.

 WHAT ARE YOUR OFFICE HOURS?

-Cat Behaviour Vet’s office hours are Monday to Friday 9am to 4pm.
+Cat Behaviour Vet’s office hours are Monday, Wednesday and Friday 9am to 4pm.
 I aim to respond to email queries within 48 working hours.
 If you have a health concern or emergency with your cat please contact your registered veterinary surgeon or their out-of-hours provider.